Tosca tester

 If I find new bugs, I create issue tickets in Jira for developers and push issues to be resolved.
 So I use automation to detect errors faster, my human input is to prioritize relevance of those errors and then delegate them.

 The automated test actually does the same thing as the manual test, I just don’t have to manually click it.
-But the input has to come from people who know the specification of the feature so that we know what to test.
-Mostly IT tester consultant.
+But the input has to come from people who know the specifics of the work so that we know what to test.
+Most of the time these are IT tester consultants.

 You are an IT specialist for automated testing.
 What is the difference between your job and an IT tester consultant job?